 The most venomous snake in North America is the eastern diamondback rattlesnake, but the most venomous snake in the world is the saw-scaled viper — also known as a “carpet viper.”
 These slithering executioners belong to the genus Echis and can be found in Africa, India, the Middle East, Pakistan, and Sri Lanka.

-Females of the species are twice as venomous than males, and their deadly serum is a cocktail of neurotoxins, cardiotoxins, hemotoxins, and cytotoxins, which attack the nervous system, heart, blood, and cells, respectively.
+Females of the species are twice as venomous as males, and their deadly serum is a cocktail of neurotoxins, cardiotoxins, hemotoxins, and cytotoxins, which attack the nervous system, heart, blood, and cells, respectively.

 Saw-scaled spiders glide across their arid regions using sideways locomotion and are between one and three feet long.
 Individuals have brown, gray, or orange skin, dark dorsal patches, and pear-shaped heads.